olekscode/Blog/posts/library-update.md

-# Understanding the Problem of Library Update
+# Introducing the Problem of Library Update

 Most modern software depends on multiple external libraries or frameworks.
 For example, a simple Java application can depend on JUnit, Mockito, Log4j, Xerces, etc. Every time the new version of an external library is released, developers of every application that depends on this library are facing a choice: either *to update* their system to the new version of the library, thus dealing with the added cost of refactoring, or *not to update* and keep using the old version of the library, thus missing out on the new or improved functionality and dealing with all the challenges of being dependent on the obsolete software.

+Updating large software systems to the new version of external library can be time consuming and repetitive (e.g. searching for dependencies in the source code and applying multiple simple refactorings such as method call replacement, argument reordering or removal, etc.).
+It is exactly the kind of tasks that would benefit the most from being automated.
+During my PhD, I am studying different ways of applying machine learning and data mining to support software developers in the task of library update.
+In this series of short blog posts, I will introduce the readers with the field of my study and, using the simple terms, explain the central ideas of the reasearch that has been done in this area either by me or my more esteemed colleagues.

+Before going any further, I would like to express my gratitude to the [Arolla](https://www.arolla.fr/) software company that is financing my research, as well as to Mathieu Eveillard who is continously supporting me by proofreading my texts, validating my ideas, and providing me with his fresh insights from the industrial point of view.
+I am also very grateful to the RMoD team of Inria and my supervisors Stéphane Ducasse and Nicolas Anquetil.

-In this post, I talk about the first situation and discuss:
+In this firt blog post of the series, I use a simple example to introduce the problem of library update and briefly discuss:

-1. The difference between *library update* and *library migration*
+- the difference between *library update* and *library migration*
-2. The general idea of automatic or semi-automatic library update
+- the general idea of automatic or semi-automatic library update

-In my next post, I will discuss:
+I will continue this discussion in my next blog post where I will talk about:

-3. Different sources of information that can be used to automate the process of library update
+- the different sources of information that can be used to automate the process of library update
-4. What has been done in this area
+- the related research that has been done in this area

 ## A Simple Example

 Consider the following example.
-There is an external library `collection1.0.jar` which provides a public class `Collection` and a method `includesAllOf()` which checks if all elements of another collection passed as an argument are included in the receiver collection.
+There is an external library `collection1.0.jar` which provides a public class `Collection` with a method `includesAllOf()` that checks if all elements of another collection, passed as an argument, are included in the receiver collection.

 ```Java
 public class Collection<E> {